To start using RouteMaster you need to do some basic configuration to connect it to your router system. Here’s a step-by-step guide to help you begin.

 Start the RouteMaster server

 Click the Run button to start the RouteMaster server.
-You’ll see that the screen changes to show you:
+You’ll see that the screen change to this.

 Ready to go

-Now you have a basic configuration that will let you connect to RouteMaster with various control clients and see crosspoints switching on your physical router.
+Now you have a basic configuration that will let you connect to RouteMaster with various control clients and switch crosspoints on your router.